What are Advertising Ideas for School?

 The purpose of advertising is to draw people’s attention to your product.
 A well-designed advertisement will not only make people aware of the product you have patiently created but also entice them to want to dig into their wallet and support your project or product.

 A good advertisement provides a sense of comfort or excitement or otherwise stirs a strong emotion in the target audience.
+Many students can look to social media for examples and placements for any project that comes up during their school year.

 Examples of Ad Subjects